-Manchester Airport is currently undergoing a £1 billion redevelopment.
-This includes the construction of the Terminal 2 extension, three new finger piers and a 3,800 space multi-storey car park which opened in April 2019.
-The 9 storey carpark was built to replace the spaces lost to the Terminal 2 extension and expansion of the airfield.
+Manchester Airport has undergone a £1 billion redevelopment.
+This included the construction of the Terminal 2 extension, three new finger piers and a 3,800-space multi-storey car park which opened in April 2019.
+The 9-storey carpark was built to replace the spaces lost to the Terminal 2 extension and expansion of the airfield.

 Creagh supplied the flooring for the car park in the form of 400mm deep hollowcore planks (weighing 9.5 tonnes each), despatched over 1500 loads.
 The hollowcore covers approximately 80,000m².